noralschimpf/Weather-Preprocessing/README.md

 * pandas
 * requests

-## Visual Studio Environment
+## Eclipse Environment
-`Track_Gen.c` was modified, debugged, and compiled using Microsoft Visual Studio 2019, with all build attributes specified in the source.
+`Track_Gen.c` was modified, debugged, and compiled using Eclipse 2020-09 with the [MinGW-w64](https://sourceforge.net/projects/mingw-w64/) compiler.
 ## Project Execution
 The Python Scripts are written to be run in stages for each data-type, leading up to the generation of weather cubes.